Narayanrao Bodas: Personal life

+A revered alumnus of Akhil Bhartiya Gandharva Mahavidyalaya Mandal & eminent vocalist of Gwalior gharana, Pt.
+Narayanrao Bodas, a master of classical music, was inspired by his father's teachings and dedicated to preserving its essence.
+He was deeply influenced by the thought and musical vision of Pt.
+Paluskar.

-Narayanrao is survived by his family, including son Kedar Bodas, who is also a singer from the Gwalior gharana.
+Narayanrao was survived by his family, including son Kedar Bodas, who was also a singer from the Gwalior gharana.

 Illness and death

 Bodas died on 27 November 2017 at 7:40 am due to old age, at his home in Pune.